 Since the moment Bang Bang Oriental opened, Coconut Tree has been one of the most popular stalls, often with the longest queues to order.
 But it’s worth it for their high quality food, of which we’ve tried and enjoyed several dishes.

 We most often order the Nasi Goreng, both the vegetarian version (which features a very realistic chicken substitute alongside a mix of veg, and comes with a crispy fried egg on top) and the meat and seafood one.
 It’s a simple dish, not too heavily spiced, though you can ask for chilli sauce on the side.
 We consider it the ultimate comfort food dish.

-We can also recommend the curry laksa, chicken satay and some of the noodle dishes.
+We can also recommend the curry laksa, chicken satay, the various curries and the stir-fried noodle dishes.

 Oyakodon from Ichiban (Japanese)

 Our favourite dish from Ichiban is a delicious, moist and soft oyakodon (chicken and egg on rice).
 We’ve also enjoyed their generously sized chicken katsu curry.

 It’s a rare visit that I don’t order some dumplings from Xi Home.
 There’s a long list of options, with fillings including pork with chinese leaf, pork and king prawns with chives, pork with pickled chinese leaf, pork and mushroom, pork and green pepper, beef with spring onion or celery, lamb with spring onion, chicken with sweetcorn, chicken with mushroom…